Bradfield/algos/book/recursion/dynamic-programming.md

 At any point in time we only need to retain a memory of the previous two calculations, and we never obtain the same sum twice.

-A straightforward implementation falls out of this strategy:
+An implementation of this strategy might look like:

 ```python
 def fib(n):